MLXIO

 A 6.47-inch screen lands the S27 Pro squarely between traditional “compact” phones and the super-sized Ultra.
 While the S27 Ultra’s exact display size isn’t confirmed in this leak, previous Ultra models have consistently offered the largest screens in the lineup.
 The S27 Pro’s size should appeal to users who want more real estate than a base model but don’t want to commit to the Ultra’s bulk.

 Dropping the S Pen is no minor tweak.
 The stylus has become a defining feature for Samsung’s top-end Ultra devices, enabling advanced productivity and creative use cases.
-By skipping S Pen support, the S27 Pro signals a focus on pure smartphone experience: high-end display, likely flagship cameras, but without the niche stylus crowd.
+By skipping S Pen support, the S27 Pro signals a focus on pure smartphone experience: high-end display, likely flagship camera sensors, but without the niche stylus crowd.
 This separation could help Samsung fine-tune its messaging—Ultra for the power user, Pro for the premium minimalist.

 Diverse Stakeholder Perspectives on Samsung’s Compact Flagship Strategy